-- J.6.
-What Else is Needed?
 The near-term actions of the group, focused mainly on software citation, do not require any additional resources.
 However, connections with publishers and indexers will be needed to pursue related activities, although the FORCE11-SCWG may satisfy this need; in addition, some members of the group already reached out to relevant contacts.
-Funding may be needed to organize meetings or for group members to attend relevant meetings, as discussed further below. - J.7.
-Key Milestones and Responsible Parties.
+Funding may be needed to organize meetings or for group members to attend relevant meetings, as discussed further below.

 Following the meeting, Kyle Niemeyer formally requested the merging of software citation activities with FORCE11-SCWG.
 Within a month of the meeting, Niemeyer will organize a virtual meeting of the group and manage the division of responsibilities for compiling existing practices of software citation and including software/products in promotion and tenure dossiers.
 Building off of these efforts, the next major milestone is drafting the Software Citation Principles document in collaboration with the SCWG, targeted for April 2016.
-While the existing directors of the SCWG, Arfon Smith and Dan Katz, lead the efforts of that group towards the Software Citation Principles document, Kyle will help coordinate contributions from the WSSSPE group members. - J.8.
-Description of Funding Needed.
-Some funding would be useful to support primarily travel to conferences for group meetings (e.g., FORCE201646), and to hold meetings to bring together both group members and key stakeholders (e.g., journals, publishers, professional societies, indexers).
+While the existing directors of the SCWG, Arfon Smith and Dan Katz, lead the efforts of that group towards the Software Citation Principles document, Kyle will help coordinate contributions from the WSSSPE group members.

+Some funding would be useful to support primarily travel to conferences for group meetings (e.g., FORCE2016)53, and to hold meetings to bring together both group members and key stakeholders (e.g., journals, publishers, professional societies, indexers).
 In addition, funding would be desired to support group members' time to perform work towards the key steps described previously.

-Appendix K. Publishing Software Working Group Discussion
+6.8 Publishing Software Working Group Discussion

-Steven R. Brandt47 will serve as the point of contact for this working group.
+Steven R. Brandt54 will serve as the point of contact for this working group.